ivmai/bdwgc/docs/gcinterface.md

 ### STL allocators

-Recent versions of the collector include a hopefully standard-conforming allocator implementation in `gc_allocator.h`.
-It defines `traceable_allocator` and `gc_allocator` which may be used either directly to allocate memory or to instantiate container templates.
-The former allocates uncollectible but traced memory.
-The latter allocates garbage-collected memory.
+Recent versions of the collector include a hopefully standard-conforming allocator implementation in `gc_allocator.h` file.
+It defines `gc_allocator` and `traceable_allocator` which may be used either directly to allocate memory or to instantiate container templates.
+The former allocates garbage-collected memory.
+The latter allocates uncollectible but traced memory.

 These should work with any fully standard-conforming C++ compiler.

 ### Class inheritance based interface for new-based allocation

-Users may include `gc_cpp.h` and then cause members of classes to be allocated in garbage collectible memory by having those classes inherit from class `gc`.
+Users may include `gc_cpp.h` file and then cause members of classes to be allocated in the garbage collectible memory by having those classes inherit from class `gc`.
 For details see `gc_cpp.h` file.

 Linking against `gccpp` in addition to the `gc` library overrides `::new` (and friends) to allocate traceable but uncollectible memory, making it safe to refer to collectible objects from the resulting memory.

-If the user includes `gc_cpp.h` but `::new` should not be overridden then `gctba` (in addition to the `gc`) library should be linked with to provide the definition of `GC_throw_bad_alloc` C++ function used by operator `new` of class `gc`.
-Alternatively, the client may define `GC_NEW_ABORTS_ON_OOM` macro before include of `gc_cpp.h` (this instructs `::new` to issue an abort instead of throwing an exception), or may define `GC_INCLUDE_NEW` one before include of `gc_cpp.h` (however, this might not compile or work as expected on some platforms).
+If the user includes `gc_cpp.h` file but `::new` should not be overridden, then `gctba` (in addition to the `gc`) library should be linked with to provide the definition of `GC_throw_bad_alloc` C++ function used by operator `new` of class `gc`.
+Alternatively, the client may define `GC_NEW_ABORTS_ON_OOM` macro before include `gc_cpp.h` file (this instructs `::new` to issue an abort instead of throwing an exception), or may define `GC_INCLUDE_NEW` one before include `gc_cpp.h` file (however, this might not compile or work as expected on some platforms).

 ## C interface

-It is also possible to use the C interface from `gc.h` directly.
-On platforms which use `malloc` to implement `::new`, it should usually be possible to use a version of the collector that has been compiled as a `malloc` replacement.
+It is also possible to use the C interface from `gc.h` file directly.
+On platforms which use `malloc` to implement `::new`, it should usually be possible to use a variant of the collector that has been compiled as a `malloc` replacement.
 It is also possible to replace `::new` and other allocation functions suitably, as is done by `gccpp`.

 Note that user-implemented small-block allocation often works poorly with an underlying garbage-collected large block allocator, since the collector has to view all objects accessible from the user's free list as reachable.
 This is likely to cause problems if `GC_MALLOC` is used with something like the original HP version of STL.
-This approach works well with the SGI versions of the STL only if the STL "malloc_alloc" allocator is used.
+This approach works well with the SGI versions of the STL only if the STL `malloc_alloc` allocator is used.